abbyazari/abbyazari.github.io/_pages/about.md

 ## Current Projects

 I am leading the following projects:
-- an evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course in a course on geoscience visualization and statistics (see [Teaching](https://astro-abby.github.io/teaching/)),
+- an evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course on geoscience visualization and statistics (see [Teaching](https://astro-abby.github.io/teaching/)),
 - understanding transport, loss, and energization of energetic ions around Saturn through large-scale statistics, &
 - broader lessons for methods of supervised machine learning for space physics missions, particularly for planetary science.